Code-Solidi/OpenCqs/Readme.md

 ## What is CQS?
 Command Query Separation (**CQS**) is a design pattern that first appeared in the Eiffel programming language, and was introduced by Bertrand Meyer.
 In just a sentence it divides class methods in two major categories:
-- commands &nbsp; each command performs an action, or
+- commands: each command performs an action, or
-- queries - a query returns data to the caller.
+- queries: a query returns data to the caller.

 This is the Single Responsibility Principle on a method level, which states the a method is either a query or a command but never both.